Marcellis/mad-codelabs/docs/level1-task1/level1-task1.md

 ```

 We will be using `currentThrow` to keep track of the current dice number and `lastThrow` of the previous dice number.
 The variables
-have the keyword var because we are able to change them.
+have the keyword var because we want to be able to change them.
 They are initialized with value 1 which means that the first throw will be 1.

 Positive
 : Reminder: In kotlin properties and fields can be declared using the var and val keywords.